-1) We will advance and advocate for a more effective Canadian sustainable development agenda for and with our sector, and for the space and tools for civil society to meet its potential enabling environment for civil society in Canada and internationally that creates the space for us to realize this ambition.
+1) We will advance and advocate for a more effective Canadian sustainable development agenda for and with our sector, and for the space and tools for civil society to meet its potential

+As a catalyst for action, Cooperation Canada will provide leadership and support to members, partners and stakeholders in Canada and the global south to advance a forward-looking and transformative agenda that challenges the status quo, including in our collective policy, research and advocacy efforts.
+We will continue to fight to promote and protect an enabling environment for civil society in Canada and internationally that creates the space for us to realize this ambition.
 As we do so, we will harness and experiment with new tools, technologies, and ways of organizing and influencing, and enhance and build on successful current approaches.

-As a catalyst for action, CCIC will provide leadership and support to members, partners and stakeholders in Canada and the global south to advance a forward-looking and transformative agenda that challenges the status quo, including in our collective policy, research and advocacy efforts.
-We will continue to fight to promote and protect an